FAQs

 If you are interested in being considered to participate in a clinical trial at our site, please follow the steps below:

-2. If you are interested in participating, you will be asked to go through a pre-screening process over the phone to determine if there is an ongoing study that might be a good match for you.
+- A member of our team will ask you to go through a pre-screening process over the phone to determine if there is an ongoing study that might be a good match for you.
 This involves a series of questions related to your health and the medications you take.
 This may also include asking if you have a study partner.

-3. If after the phone pre-screening it is determined that you may be eligible to participate in a clinical trial, the site staff will offer you a brief appointment in our office to discuss current clinical trials options available at that time.
-Depending on the current COVID-19 restrictions in Austin, we may alternatively send you information about a specific trial to review at home.
-We may schedule a phone call with you to review this information and answer questions.
-We encourage you to include a family member or friend in these discussions if you choose.
+- If after the phone pre-screening it is determined that you may be eligible to participate in a clinical trial, our site staff will offer you a brief appointment in our office to discuss current clinical trials options available at that time.
+If you prefer to review information at home, a member of our staff will email or send you informed consent forms for trials that may be a good match.
+We are available by phone to answer any questions and encourage you to include family members or others you trust in these discussions if you choose.

-4. If you decide that you would like to move forward with an initial screening visit for a specific study, the coordinator for that clinical trial will work with you to schedule a date and time that works best for you and your study partner.
+- If you decide that you would like to move forward with an initial screening visit for a specific study, the coordinator for that clinical trial will work with you to schedule a date and time that works best for you and your study partner, if applicable.

 Many of our studies require that a participant have a study partner.
 This person is sometimes referred to as a care partner.
 The study partner’s role varies in different studies; however in general this person needs to be: